mohammedzee1000/ci-firewall/README.md

 - *Jenkins Job/Project*: The name of the jenkins job or project (This should already be exposed as `JOB_NAME` in jenkins build)
 - *Jenkins Build Number*: The number of the jenkins build (this should already be exposed as `BUILD_NUMBER` in jenkins build).

-- *AMQP URI*: The full URL of amqp server, including username/password and virtual servers, if any. looks for `AMQP_URI` env if set or can be passed as argument to cli.
+- *AMQP URI*: The full URL of amqp server, including username/password and virtual servers.  `AMQP_URI` env if set or can be passed as argument to cli.
 - *Jenkins Robot User Name*: The name of the robot account to log into jenkins with.
 The user MUST be able to cancel builds for the given project.
 Looks for `JENKINS_ROBOT_USER` if set or can be passed as argument
 - *Jenkins Robot User Password*: The password of above user.
 Looks for `JENKINS_ROBOT_PASSWORD` env, or can be passed as argument to cli
-- *Multi OS(optional)*: If set to true, must have a test node db (see multi OS testing below).
+- *SSH Node file(optional)*: If set to true, must have a test node db (see multi OS testing below).
 Can be passed to cli

 More details down below.